 Medical marijuana is a botanical product that comes from the cannabis sativa plant.
 The buds and leaves of this plant contain chemicals called cannabinoids (a type of chemical compound) that produce certain effects on humans.
-More than 1.8 million Americans use it to treat various physical and mental ailments and as an effective natural alternative to many prescription medications.
+More than 1.8 million Americans use it for potential support with various physical and mental ailments.

 Does Medical Marijuana contain THC or CBD?